Skip to main content

 TaskScheduleSkip if ClosedKeep Assigned

-Clean the coolerEvery MondayYesYes — always Sarah
+Clean the coolerEvery MondayYesYes — always Jane

 Order weekly stockEvery Wednesday, 2 days beforeYesYes — always the manager